Available on Plus, Professional, and Enterprise plans.

 To connect your custom domain to Pages:

-3. Once you're logged into your ActiveCampaign account, click "Site" in the left menu.
+- Once you're logged into your ActiveCampaign account, click "Website" on the left menu.

 When finished, we'll display your domain on the Pages > Domains page.
 From here you can see the status of the CNAME you provided.
 The new domain will be pending until it's successfully connected, or there is an error.
 To test the connection, click the "Test connection" button.